Yeshiva College of South Africa

 The Yeshiva College of South Africa (Yeshivat Beit Yitzchak), commonly known as Yeshiva College - and formerly known as Yeshivat Bnei Akiva - is South Africa’s largest religious Jewish Day School.

-The school is headed by Mr Rob Long since 2018.

 Yeshiva College

 Yeshiva College was established in the beginning of 1951; it is located in the Glenhazel area of Johannesburg, Gauteng, South Africa.

 Throughout Yeshiva College's history, it has grow in numbers and stature.

 The school has around 1000 pupils, between the ages of 3 and 18.
 It consists of a nursery school (up to age 6), a coeducational primary school (grades 0-6), and separate boys' and girls' high schools (grade 7-12).

 The school adopts a Religious Zionist and Modern Orthodox philosophy.
 Throughout, pupils study a double curriculum, focusing on Torah study as well as secular studies; students ultimately sitting for the National Senior Certificate (see Matriculation in South Africa), where the school achieves competitively.
 Various sports and cultural activities are offered and encouraged.